Probation Violation and Probation Termination in Michigan

 A probation violation could, for the simplest mistake could land you in jail.
 If you are facing a probation violation, or you believe you are a good candidate for early termination or probation call us today.

-HOW WE CAN HELP WITH AN EXPUNGEMENT
+HOW WE CAN HELP WITH A PROBATION VIOLATION OR ENDING PROBATION EARLY

 Probation is considered a privilege where the alternative is jail time.
 For many first offenders, completing probation can mean a sealed record, a special plea deal, or some other benefit.